 weather pattern or Rime ice has spurred interest across the region and often

 the country.
 Our staff are maintaining and operating not one, but two museums

 dedicated to conveying the message and stories about who we are, what we do and

 why it’s important.
 Our volunteers are cooking, cleaning and mailing.

 This is only a quick glimpse into what it takes to hold true to our mission to advance understanding of the natural systems that create Earth's weather and climate.
 We do this through observation, education, and research.

-compiled a series of videos to share with you (of which we will continue to roll out through the end of the year) that touch on the many facets of
+compiled a series of videos to share with you that touch on the many facets of

 the observatory.
 We hope you will follow our stories and continue to support science and the Mount Washington Observatory.

 Mount Washington Observatory is a 501(c)(3) nonprofit institution, so gifts to the Observatory are deductible to the fullest extent of the law.
 Please consult your tax adviser for more information.